opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 ---
-title: Attribute Form
+title: Attribute form
 ---

-# Attribute Form
+# Attribute form

 QField creates forms similar to, but not equal to QGIS.
 The field widgets from QGIS are supported on a best effort basis and optimized for the mobile use.